Trips

 Exit

-The exit is at the big bend on the map at MGA572925.
+The exit - the Lambs Hill Exit Track - is at the big bend on the map at MGA572925.
 Watch for Waterfall of Moss Canyon coming in on the left.
-About 200m past this, and just past a big bouldery block up, you will see a beach on the right, and two gullies on opposite sides of the river.
+About 200m past this, and just past a big bouldery block up, you will see a small beach on the right, and two gullies on opposite sides of the river.
 There is also a yellow and black arrow glued to the rock on the right.
-Head up the right hand gully, and up to the ridge.
-There is some scrambling lower down.
+Head up the right hand gully (to the south), and up to the ridge.
+There are several short scrambling sections to get to the ridge.

 Download map